latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 ## Data Exploratory

-* Let's start with importing the libraries for our mini project
+* Let's start with importing the libraries for our mini project.

 ```py
 # Importlibraries.